- Business Model Innovation

 Only when you have a business goal that you believe you will be able to realise organisationally, you can start considering how the business goal and the surrounding organisation can be supported with technology.

-The three elements must work together – i.e. interact – but when you initiate your work with digital business development, it is important that you start at a point where you can make sure that it first and foremost makes sense in terms of business, and that you can realise your goals – organisationally.
+The three elements must work together and interact with each other but when you initiate your work with digital business development, it is important that you start at a point where you can make sure that it first and foremost makes sense in terms of business, and that you can realise your goals – organisationally.
 The technology can then be chosen with the aim of supporting business and organisation.

-If you think the formula Business – Organisation – Technology is a bit like Why – How – What, then you are absolutely right.
+If you think that the Business-Organisation-Technology-formula of The holistic principle is a bit like Why – How – What principle, then you are absolutely right.
 The two principles focus on different aspects, but what they have in common is that the business purpose must be the governing feature, that the way you work is the glue in the middle, and that technology and concrete tasks eventually must always be defined based on the previous two.

 Digitalisation connects the whole world and the individual companies in completely new ways, and digital value arises precisely through this connectedness.
 This also means that in the individual company, digital business and digital business development go across departments, organisational layers, processes, professional groups, systems, topics and work tasks.
 Therefore, holistic thinking is necessary if you want to create and harvest digital value.